Decolonial Futures: Reframing Black Archives

-‘A Journey To Stillness’ is a multi-screen installation that dissects the migration experience by drawing on the memories of Ghanaian migrants who moved to London during the 1980s and 90s.
+‘A Journey To Stillness’ is short essayistic artist film explores migration through the memories of two Ghanaian migrants who moved to London during the 1980s–90s.
 The experience utilises collage animations, immersive soundscapes and archival footage to create snapshots highlighting the nuances of everyday life in Ghana and London.
 The project will unpack the socio-political environment of Ghana during it’s early years of independence with the transformation of Ghanaian highlife music during the 1950s to 1990s running as a parallel narrative; a commodity that was globally exported.
 This project aims to conceive a new approach to viewing and interacting with silenced histories with the view of reversing the stigma surrounding resettlement.

 Childhood.Memories.00s (2022) is a collection of video complications, archival objects and interviews that recalls the joys and excitement of the Y2K era — held in a recreated tween bedroom installation.
 Not only were visitors transported back in time, this exhibition redefined what is considered an archive and widened the conversation around how the past can be preserved and engaged with.
 Held over 3 days at Metroland Studios in Kilburn London, the Y2K period was explored through a Black British lens.